I knew it was coming, David had asked to use the painting in the video.

 On the subject of Me 109’s, David found and I built an exact model of our aircraft as an aid to perspective.

-All as usual meticulously researched in this case with my supervising the aid of the excellent Mr. David J B Smith.
+All was as usual meticulously researched, in this case with my supervising the excellent Mr. David J B Smith.

 The aircraft shown are detailed right down to the correct markings as flown that day.

 An interesting detail, on the tail fin one can see marked, ships claimed sunk.